fc-ideas/idea-potential/README.md

 $$\mathrm{GP}_{\mathbb{F}}^{\tau}(X \mid \mathcal{H}) := \mu\!\left(\mathrm{Reach}_{\mathbb{F}_h}^{\tau}(X)\right)$$

-A paradigm is practically generative only if it supports all three human channels with stable, composable interfaces.
+A paradigm is practically generative only if it supports the human channels required by the domain with stable, composable interfaces; otherwise human-conditioned reachability is limited.

 ---